 How LED Masks Reduce Puffiness & Help Allergies!

 So, I first heard about LED face masks on Instagram, in Ashley Iaconetti’s “Stories” (the girl from “The Bachelor”).
-She mentioned something I’d never heard of before: an LED face mask.
 She said it made a HUGE difference in her skin tone, & in reducing puffiness.
 Sounds good, right?
 Well, fast-forward to my own use of this miracle mask, & I discovered a completely unintended, but very welcome side effect: MAJOR sinus relief!!
 I didn’t even know that was a benefit of the mask, so needless to say, I was both shocked & stoked.
 In this post, we’ll discuss “How LED Masks Reduce Puffiness & Help Allergies,” along with many other benefits.

 Jessica Alba, Kourtney Kardashian, Kate Hudson, Chrissy Teigen, & Ashley Iaconetti are just a few celebs who use LED face masks as part of their beauty regimen.